knowrob/knowrob/knowrob_actions/README.md

 knowrob_actions
 ===

-The pupose of this module is (1) to provide a Prolog interface to access knowledge encoded using KnowRob's action model; and (2) to provide some inference rules that exploit knowledge encoded using this model.
+The purpose of this module is (1) to provide a Prolog interface to access knowledge encoded using KnowRob's action model; and (2) to provide some inference rules that exploit knowledge encoded using this model.

 ### Action model